About Frozen Shoulder

 Nerve Block and Cortisone Injection

-Nerve blocks are performed to stop the painful cycle and allow for the inflammation in the shoulder joint to subside.
+Nerve blocks are performed by shoulder pain specialist to stop the painful cycle and allow for the inflammation in the shoulder joint to subside.
 Once the pain abates, the patient can then participate in active rehabilitation and physical therapy.
 This is often done early to have effective pain relief and good outcomes.

 Cortisone injections are also commonly used to decrease the inflammation in the frozen shoulder joint.
 They can help to decrease pain, and, in turn, allow for more stretching and physical therapy.
-These injections are done to the muscles and ligaments, and not into the joint.
+These injections can be done by shoulder pain specialist to the muscles and ligaments, and not into the joint.

 Will patient need surgery for a frozen shoulder?